wischli/smashbros-random-with-bans/README.md

 "Unfortunately", I had to **pause my work on this project** as I have to put all my free time in the **planning of my wedding** (August 24h 2019) and honeymoon (road trip through the Canadian Rocky Mountains).

-## Guide
+# Guide for usage from scratch

 - re-/deactivate characters you do not wish to have in your random set by clicking on them once
+- you can **en-/disable echo characters** by clicking "hide/show echoes" in the top left corner
-- once your list is finished, save the state by clicking on "save as cookie"
+- once your list is finished, save the state by clicking on **"save"** in the top right corner
-- click randomize to shuffle your wishlist, the top leftmost character is intended to be your first pick (will be displayed as a tinder-esque React alert component in the future)
+- click **randomize** to shuffle your wishlist, a card component will open and display your current character
-- set "round played" for every round you have completed, removing your last character from the list of possible characters and setting the next one
+- iterate the list by clicking "prev" or "next"

+## Cookie Usage

+**Currently, the web app stores two cookies**.
+The first one is a boolean displaying whether the **cookie notice has been accepted** or not.
+The second one stores a **possible character list to enable a restore** to that state.
+In the future, two more cookies of the same manner will be added to enable different list stores.

 ## Intention
 I have been playing Smash Bros since the age of 7 and been fascinated by this unique fighting game ever since.
 About 5 years ago my closest friends and I started to really get into 2on2.
 We experimented with different modes like best of fives in a random-pick-random-pick-random order.